slackapi/bolt-js/docs/_deployments/serverless-framework.md

 # ...
 ```

-After your app is deployed, you'll be given an **endpoint**.
+After your app is deployed, you'll be given an **endpoint** which you'll use as your app's **Request URL**.
 Go ahead and copy this **endpoint** to use in the next section.

 > 💡 The **endpoint** should end in `/slack/events`.

 **2. Update your Slack app's settings**

 Now we need to use your AWS Lambda **endpoint** as your **Request URL**, which is where Slack will send events and actions.
-Head over to your [Slack app's settings](https://api.slack.com/apps) and select your app name.
-We'll update your **Request URL** in two locations.
+With your endpoint copied, navigate to your [Slack app's configuration](https://api.slack.com/apps) to update your app's Request URLs.

 First, select **Interativity & Shortcuts** from the side and update the **Request URL**: